Creamy tomato bisque is rich, flavorful, and will satisfy all of your comfort cravings. This will become your new favorite bisque recipe!

 - After allowing soup to cool for a few minutes, purée in a blender or food processor until smooth (in batches if necessary).

-- Slowly stir in the cream over over low heat, until the soup is just heated through.
+- Slowly stir in the cream over low heat, until the soup is just heated through.
 Season with salt and pepper, and serve warm.